I. Introduction

 II.
 Required Participation and Eligibility

-All students living in the traditional residence halls (Haynie, Hewett, Manchester, Watterson, Wilkins, and Wright) are required to purchase a meal plan for the duration of their summer housing contract.
-Students who are currently enrolled or were enrolled the semester directly preceding the summer session (qualifying semester) at Illinois State University are eligible to purchase a meal plan but are not required to do so.
+Students not living in the University residence halls (Haynie, Hewett, Manchester, Watterson, Wilkins, and Wright) who are enrolled for the current summer semester or were enrolled the semester directly preceding the summer session (qualifying semester) at Illinois State University are eligible to purchase a meal plan but are not required to do so.
 Students who are not enrolled for a qualifying semester at Illinois State University are not eligible to purchase a meal plan.

 III.
 General Terms and Conditions